mixxxdj/mixxx/source/chapters/getting_involved.rst

 * Join our mailing list: `mixxx-devel
   <https://lists.sourceforge.net/lists/listinfo/mixxx-devel>`_
 * Join our :term:`IRC` channel, #mixxx on `Freenode <http://www.freenode.net/>`_
 * Tell us your ideas!
-Email us, talk on IRC, file wishlist bugs, or post on the forums.
+Email us, talk on IRC, file wishlist :term:`bugs <bug report>`, or post on the forums.
 * Register an account on our development platform `Launchpad
   <http://launchpad.net/mixxx>`_ and make a branch of our code.
 See `Launchpad
   Tutorial <http://mixxx.org/wiki/doku.php/using_bazaar>`_